stacks-network/docs/_browser/storage-provider.md

 Blockstack DApps do not allow applications to store your data on the application's corporate servers.
 Instead, you store your data with a _storage provider_ you choose.
-A storage provider gives you personal storage for your application data.
+A Gaia hub provider gives you personal storage for your application data.

 If you want to walk away from a particular DApp, there’s no need even to export